-Goldeneye 007 is a first-person shooter (FPS) developed by Rareware (now Rare) and released for the Nintendo 64 in 1997.
+Goldeneye 007 is a first-person shooter (FPS) developed by Rareware (now Rare) and published by Nintendo for the Nintendo 64 console in 1997.
 The game is based on the James Bond film of the same name and follows the film's story, taking key plot points, scenes, and locations and creating levels based on them.
 It was a huge critical and financial success and proved to be one of the most popular N64 games ever released, with over 8 million copies sold.
 Today the game is still widely remembered, and is without a doubt the most popular video game in the James Bond franchise.

 Goldeneye 007 follows the story of James Bond as he tries to stop his old partner, Alec Trevelyan, from hijacking a secret weapon, codenamed Goldeneye, and using it.
 The story starts with James Bond and Alec Trevelyan infiltrating the Byelomorye Dam in Arkhangelsk, USSR, to destroy a secret chemical weapons facility.
 During the mission Alec is supposedly killed, but Bond manages to complete the mission and escape.
 Bond later discovers that Alec faked his death to begin work on a plan to steal the weapon called Goldeneye.
 He intends to steal money from the Bank of England and then activate Goldeneye, creating an electromagnetic pulse in the upper atmosphere which would destroy all the evidence and level the British economy.
 Bond tracks down Trevelyan with the help of Natalya Simonova, and together they stop him and destroy the Goldeneye.